-We recently introduced this feature and we’re very happy to say that our site has already received over 600 guest reviews covering the different attractions at Universal Studios Florida and Islands of Adventure.
+After a successful launch of this new feature we’re very happy to say that our site has already received over 700 guest reviews covering the attractions at Universal Studios Florida and Islands of Adventure.
 We now invite you to read those guest reviews by following any of the links below.
-If you have been to Universal Orlando before, we also invite you to share your own experiences by submitting new reviews, which can be done directly on the individual venue pages listed below.
+And if you have been to Universal Orlando before, we also invite you to share your own experiences by submitting new reviews, which can be done directly on the individual venue pages listed below.

 Two IMPORTANT notes: All the links will open in a new window for your convenience, and please be aware that new reviews are moderated.
 Once you submit a review, it will appear on the site shortly!
 (We moderate for spam, not for content — critical reviews are welcomed.)